nrfconnect/sdk-nrf/doc/nrf/templates/mesh_model_main_README.rst

 The XYZ Mesh models allow to remotely control a disco light with a mesh device.

-There are the following XYZ models:
+The following XYZ models are supported:

 .. toctree::
    :maxdepth: 1